History

 In the 1960’s, Lloyd started trucking everything from cabinets to Christmas trees to the western provinces, and bringing livestock back to Ontario.
 Over the years, the business expanded.
 Lloyd bought four different companies in the area and it was in 1977 that he moved the business from Glammis to the outskirts of Paisley (Elderslie Township).
 Lloyd died suddenly on June 5th, 1987 and has been sadly missed.
 Lloyd’s son, Jim, took over the reigns of the business at that time.
 In 1991, Lloyd Hutton Transport was granted their ICC Authority from the United States Government, which allowed them to broaden their travel spectrum.
 The fleet began to grow again, and currently there are 30 power units and 35 trailers on the road bearing the Hutton name.

 Jim led the company through many changes and substantial growth until his untimely death in 1993.
 At this time, Jim’s oldest son, Greg, left college and led the company into the new millennium.
 Greg has also expanded and adapted the business to accommodate the changing trends and conditions in the transport industry.
-This family owned business has been operating since 1945, with three generations of Hutton’s each making their mark in the trucking industry.
-It has been the efficient staff, drivers and the great customer base that have made this legacy possible.
+In 2019 Greg decided to step down and hand the future of the company to two brothers From Seaforth ON, Matt & Tim Devereaux.
+Matt & Tim have extensive experience in the Transportation and Livestock industries and their goal has been to continue the legacy of excellence started a long time ago with Lloyd Hutton.
+With the help of the efficient staff and experienced drivers, the brothers have been able to make this goal a reality.

 [nggallery id=3]